dcmfx/dcmfx/docs/src/tools/cli.md

    ```

    Pixel data will be automatically transcoded as appropriate.
 See the output
-   from `dcmfx modify --help` for full details of supported transfer syntaxes.
+   of `dcmfx modify --help` for details of supported transfer syntaxes.

 8. Anonymize a DICOM P10 file in-place by removing all identifying data
    elements and private data elements: